kannikaasri/Causal-Inference-and-SHAP-Analysis-for-Loan-Default-Prediction/README.md

 - Loan applicants with DTI ≥ 0.4 are at significantly higher risk of default.
 - It is recommended to tighten loan approval criteria for high-DTI applicants, and to target the most influential risk drivers found by SHAP (unemployment, low income, high loan amount) for closer scrutiny.

-## How to Reproduce
-1. Clone this repository.

-2. Install requirements:

-3. Run `loan_default_analysis.py` or open and run the Jupyter notebook.

 ## References